Mushroom-Daemon/doks/content/writing/short_swipes/openers.md

 * It has to be said.
 * Here's a story about...
 * I liked oatmeal.
 But I didn't *love* oatmeal.
 Until this.
+* Imagine this. (then something bad... twist the knife)